 - A virtual machine can create or save snapshots of virtual operating systems, which can then be run on a different virtual setup without the need for the original machine.

 - If you want more computing resources than the interchangeability of operating systems and files, dual boot is the way to go.

-You should be able to decide which configuration is better for you and now that you understand the benefits and drawbacks of both.
+You should be able to decide which configuration is better for you now that you understand the benefits and drawbacks of both.

 If computational capacity is necessary and you’re looking for long-term use, you should consider dual-booting for convenience, particularly if you have an SSD drive.